projecttacoma/cqm-models/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If there were any JavaScript changes, this PR has updated the `dist` directory using `npm run dist`
 - [ ] If applicable, the library version number in `package.json` and `cqm-models.gemspec` has been updated
 - [ ] All changes can be reproduced by running the generator script
-- [ ] cqm-execution fixtures have been updated using this branch in the cqm-converter

 **Bonnie Reviewer:**